 - "Remind Me" appointment tool

-- Additional useful tools, such as simple note-taking facilities, an MP3 player, and visual scene capability
+- Additional useful tools, such as simple note-taking facilities, computer shortcuts for accessing Facebook and Kindle, and web browsing

 Who Should Use Essence?

 More than 2 million people in the United States have a severe communication disorder that impairs their ability to speak and negatively impacts their quality of life.
 The disorder may be short- or long-term, congenital (present at birth), acquired (occurring later in life), or degenerative (worsening throughout life).

 - Parkinson's Disease

 - Multiple Sclerosis

 Augmentative and Alternative Communication (AAC) refers to any strategy, technique or tool that enhances, replaces, augments, or supplements an individual's communication capabilities.

 Essence is an AAC language program that is specifically designed for literate individuals who want a speech-generating device based primarily on spelling.
 In addition to spelling, Essence also offers word prediction, abbreviation expansion, and pre-stored words, phrases, and sentences for quick access.
 Additional features include e-mail capability, operating IR devices, browsing the web, and listening to music.
 With excellent quality speech output and a variety of voices, communication is easily understood by both the client and the caregiver.

 The Essence Initial Set Up and Training Questionnaire is a three-page worksheet designed to assist a soon-to-be Essence user in preparing to customize their new device to meet their communication and computer access needs.